BNZ customers threaten to walk as online outage drags on

 "We apologise to all of our customers for any inconvenience caused."

-He said it encouraged anyone who believe they have been impacted by the outages should get in touch with the bank to discuss their situation.
+He said it encouraged anyone who believes they have been impacted by the outages should get in touch with the bank to discuss their situation.